lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Basic characteristics of the PROMISE cohort

-Table  2 shows some basic characteristics of the PROMISE cohort.
-The mean follow-up time was 5.6 (1.0), where 88.7% of participants attended all three visits.
-There were 349 (73.2%) females and 336 (70.4%) who had European-ancestry, with a mean age in years of 50.1 (9.8) and a mean BMI of 31.1 (6.4).
-Given the eligibility criteria, the majority of participants (308 (64.8%)) had a family history of diabetes.
+Table  1 shows basic characteristics of the PROMISE cohort.
+The mean follow-up time was 5.6 (1.0) years, where 88.7% of participants attended all three visits.
+There were 349 (73.2%) females and 336 (70.4%) who had European-ancestry, with a mean age in years of 50.1 (9.8) and a mean BMI of 31.1 (6.4) kg/m^2^.
+As expected from the study's eligibility criteria, the majority of participants (308 (64.8%)) had a family history of diabetes.
 Between the baseline visit and the 6-year visit in this sample, insulin sensitivity and beta-cell function measures had a significant median decline between 14% to 27% (p<0.001 from GEE; n=367-470).
-There were 42 (9%) and 96 (20%) incident cases of diabetes and pre-diabetes (IFG and IGT), respectively.
+There were 42 (9%) and 96 (20%) incident cases of diabetes and pre-diabetes (IFG and IGT), respectively, over the 6-years, of whom were excluded from later analyses.

-Figure  4 shows the composition of each FA in the TAG fraction (see Table  3 for a tabular presentation of the values).
+Figure  1 shows the composition of each FA in the TAG fraction (see Supplemental Table  2 for a tabular presentation of the values).
 Three TAGFA contributed 82.4% to the total
 TAG concentration: 18:1n-9 (37.8%); 16:0 (26.6%); and, 18:2n-6 (18.0%).
-Figure  5 shows a heatmap of the correlation of individual TAGFA with the outcome variables and several basic characteristics.
+Figure  2 shows a heatmap of the correlation of individual TAGFA with the outcome variables and several basic characteristics.
 As expected, nearly all TAGFA had very strong positive correlations (r= 0.33 to 0.92) with clinically-measured TAG and moderate positive